MwanziaBri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. Write a script that takes a list of words as input and prints only words that appear exactly once
 14. Display lines containing the pattern “root” from the file /etc/passwd
 14. Display number of lines containing the pattern “root” from the file /etc/passwd
+14. Display number of lines containing the pattern “root” from the file /etc/passwd